Altinity/clickhouse-sql-examples/helm/README.md

 # Sample Helm charts for ClickHouse and ClickHouse Keeper

-The samples in this directory illustrate simple Helm charts that can be used to deploy ClickHouse and ClickHouse Keeper.
+The samples in this directory illustrate simple Helm charts that can be used to deploy ClickHouse and ClickHouse Keeper. *THEY ARE SAMPLES ONLY AND NOT GUARANTEED TO WORK.
+USE OFFICIAL ALTINITY HELM CHARTS INSTEAD.*

 We do not make an effort to show everything users can do with Helm.
 The samples provide a starting point for further embroidery.